Learn all about potted eucalyptus plant care, including how to help your eucalyptus plant thrive indoors.

 Another variety I’ve seen at local nurseries is silver dollar eucalyptus, which I was familiar with.
 It looks a bit different from baby blue eucalyptus but overall, the plants can be hard to tell apart (at least for me) unless they are next to each other.
 I have also seen the “lemon bush” variety, which has a nice lemon scent.

 How much light does a potted eucalyptus plant need?

 Ideally, eucalyptus plants need high levels of light.
-Like a half day of bright direct light or, ideally, full sun.
+About a half day of bright direct light or, ideally, full sun.
 It might look nice in lower light for a bit (like in my house), but it won’t look great for long.

 If you under water your potted eucalyptus plant and the leaves begin to dry, turn pale, and shrivel, they won’t recover with additional watering.
 They are done and dead and you’ll need to pick them off.

 Eucalyptus plants enjoy a well-draining and loose potting soil that retains some water—but not so much that it will drown the roots.
-I planted mine in a Fox Farm soil mix that I keep on hand all spring and summer for most of my potted planted.
+I plant mine in a Fox Farm soil mix that I keep on hand all spring and summer for most of my potted planted.

 Eucalyptus can be grown only in the U.S. Department of Agriculture plant hardiness zones 8 through 11.
 So that means that in most of the U.S., they can’t stay outdoors over the winter.